vinaykarora/cd-react-app/README.md

 # Deploying a Production ready React-Express app on AWS

 In this tutorial, I will be going over to how to deploy a Javascript app from start to finish using AWS and EC2.
-Recently, my partner [Tu](https://github.com/tuvo1106) and I launched our app AlgoAcademy (a resource for reviewing algorithms and data structures) and we wanted to share with other developers some of the lessons we learned along the way.
+Recently, my team and I need to automate delivery and we wanted to share with other developers some of the lessons we learned along the way.

 Following this tutorial, you will have an application that has: